anthemion-org/ogle-web/README.md

 Many JavaScript developers share a bizarre prejudice against classes, and the more I read about their rationale, the more obvious it becomes that they don’t understand classes in the first place.
 This has unfortunate implications for the entire community.

 Let’s attempt an objective comparison of classes and plain objects.
-We’ll also cover methods, while acknowledging that these can also be used with plain objects.
+We’ll also cover methods, while acknowledging that these can be used (to some extent) with plain objects.

 #### Class advantages

 First, _type information is useful_.
-Whether you use TypeScript or not, type checks are a good way to verify the correctness of your program, and they are much easier when your objects contain type data.
-If they check anything at all, most JavaScript developers use a sort of ‘duck type checking’, where they receive an object, look for the members they need, and then throw if one is missing.
+Whether you use TypeScript or not, type checks are a good way to verify the correctness of your program, and they are much easier when your objects contain type data (by way of the `constructor` property).
+If they check anything at all, most JavaScript developers use a sort of ‘duck type checking’, where they receive an object, look for the members they need, then throw if one is missing.
 That _is_ more flexible, but it’s also more work, and it produces noisy code.

 Type data also provides useful context for the developer.
 When you see the content of a plain object, do you know what the object represents?
 Maybe, or maybe the name of the object reference tells you, but it’s not always clear.
 The class name _tells you what the data represents_.

-It also provides an easy way to find the comments and methods associated with that data, and the places in your code where it may have been instantiated.
+The class name also makes it easy to find the comments and methods associated with your data, and the places where it may have been instantiated.
 IDEs like VSCode display some of this information when you mouse over class names, and they can offer code completion when you’re referencing class members.
 Incidentally, where do you comment the members of your plain object?
 I know, _JavaScript developers don’t write comments_.

-Class names make it easier just to _talk_ about these objects, whether you’re commenting or discussing with collaborators.
+Even _talking_ about these objects is easier when you can summarize them with class names.
+This is true whether you’re commenting or discussing with collaborators.

-	Syntax
-		Centralized definition
-			Easy to find
-			Self-documenting
+Class declarations neatly package your data, the methods that operate on that data, and the documentation for both.

-		Method advantages
+#### Method advantages

-	Easy to define `toJSON` method that fixes JSON stupidity
+Classes (and more specifically, prototypal inheritance) also provide efficient support for methods.
+While it _is_ possible to attach methods to any object, it would be wasteful to associate a large API with many plain object instances, as the method properties would be duplicated in every instance.

+Methods provide a concise and expressive way to manipulate objects.
+Let’s make basic use of two APIs, one that works with plain objects:

+	import * as Arr2 from "Arr2Plain.js";

+	const oArr2 = Arr2.uNew(20, 30);
+	const oCt = Arr2.Ct(oArr2);

+and another that implements the same functionality with a class:

+	import tArr2 from "Arr2Class.js";

+	const oArr2 = new tArr2(20, 30);
+	const oCt = oArr2.Ct();

 Class/object method advantages
 	Concise, expressive API invocation
 		Reference before dot is 'special' argument
-		Dereference defines method location and provides `this` with one identifier Optional chaining invocation (`?.`)
+		Dereference defines method location and provides `this` with one identifier `this` binding
-		return this.uPosEnd()?.uCkAdjacent(aPos);
+	Optional chaining invocation (`?.`)
+		const oPosi = oArr.uPosEnd()?.uPosiAdjacent();
+			Arr.uPosEnd(oArr)?.uPosiAdjacent(aPos);
 	Polymorphic
 		Procedural function requires module name plus separate argument for `this` Couples invocation to module